 E. Asia - W. China to the Himalayas.

-Moist open slopes, hillsides, ledges of cliffs and in thickets at elevations of 3000 - 4500, occasionally to 5000 metres[
+Moist open slopes, hillsides, ledges of cliffs and in thickets, often covering large areas; at elevations from 3,000 - 4,500, occasionally to 5,000 metres[

 Succeeds in a most humus-rich lime-free soils except those of a dry arid nature or those that are heavy or clayey[